Samuel107/telekinesis-project/README.md

 The main goal of this project is to properly implement working VR aspects into a program.

-The next stage is to use these VR aspects to create something with it, we will split off into two ideas:
+The next stage is to use these VR aspects to create something.
+This will be another project in the future.

-####Game:

-Catching game: Objects being thrown at you, do not let it touch ground until caught.

-Building game: Build structures with the given objects, more of a interaction game.

-Throwing game: Throw objects at targets for points.

-####Networking:

-Add another headset user through another computer/iphone with networking.
-I think it would be awesome, though I'm not sure how to go about it.

-If we do get networking successfully, we can think of many new ideas like two people working together to get out of this dome.
-Or two people working together in two different rooms.